Nick Ferrari 7am - 10am

-A Rape Victim Explains Why Education About Rape Isn't About Logic
+A Victim Explains Why Education About Rape Needs More Than Logic

 One victim called James O'Brien to explain why you can't educate girls about rape using logic after a judge's comments caused anger.

 Judge Lindsey Kushner QC said that women could be putting themselves in danger when they “drink themselves into the ground.”

 Critics say victims will feel they are being blamed and are less likely to report attacks to the police.